U Sports East–West Bowl

-The U Sports East–West Bowl is an annual preseason Canadian university football all-star game which showcases the top U Sports football prospects in the country who will be eligible for the following year's CFL Draft.
+The U Sports East–West Bowl is an annual preseason Canadian university football all-star game which showcases the top U Sports football prospects in the country who will be eligible for the following year's CFL draft.
 The East–West Bowl is organized by the Canadian University Football Coaches Association (CUFCA) with the support of the Canadian Football League (CFL).
 It brings together over 90 of the top U Sports football players for a week of practices and evaluation, culminating with the annual all-star game.
 A national committee of U Sports head coaches selects the participants from a pool of players nominated by their respective universities.
 Players who are generally in their third year of eligibility are the prime candidates for nomination.
 Every U Sports football program is represented by a minimum of three and a maximum of four players who will be eligible for the CFL draft the following year.
 Each school submits a list of six players they nominate.
 A committee of U Sports coaches and CFL representatives review the nominations and determine who gets invited.

+Out of 21 East–West Bowls played as of 2025, the West team has won 14 times and the East team 7 times.

 History

 The East–West Bowl began in 2003, when U Sports was known as Canadian Interuniversity Sport (CIS).
 The first edition was held in Waterloo, Ontario at Wilfrid Laurier University.
 Wilfrid Laurier hosted the first three years of the event in Waterloo from 2003 to 2005.
 The next two years of the East–West Bowl, 2006 and 2007, took place in Quebec City at Laval University, followed by McMaster University hosting the 2008 game in Hamilton, Ontario.
 Western University then hosted the event for six consecutive years from 2009 to 2014 in London, Ontario.
 In 2015 and 2016, the event was hosted for the first time by McGill University in Montreal, Quebec.
 The game was awarded to Laval again for 2017 and 2018.
 The game was hosted by Carleton in 2019 and was scheduled to be hosted by Carleton in 2020, but was cancelled due to the COVID-19 pandemic.
 With the game also cancelled in 2021 due to the ongoing pandemic, McMaster was named as the host for the 2022 game.
+After back-to-back years in Hamilton, the University of Waterloo was named as the host for the event in 2024 and 2025.

 CIS changed its name to U Sports in October 2016.